 The app also features product roadmap templates, complete customization options, and dozens of integration possibilities.
 We definitely endorse it!

 Slack is a wildly popular communication tool.
 Us PMs can segment our text-chat sessions into various channels based on projects, departments, and more, and keep our conversations with various company stakeholders organized.

 Slack also lets users enter and exit chats whenever they want (unlike long email chains) and features a searchable history so important information is never lost.

 At Hotjar, we use Jira to manage, plan, and update the Hotjar product backlog, weekly iteration Kanban meetings, and updates to be announced to users.
 It’s recommended for tracking and maintaining up-to-date task lists for product development.

 Lastly, we have Hotjar.
-We've already mentioned a few of our software's features—Session Recordings and Heatmaps—but our users also get access to features such as feedback widgets and on-site surveys, aka those small pop-ups that ask website visitors questions about the user experience (you might have encountered one while reading this page).
+We've already mentioned a few of our software's features—Session Recording tools and Heatmaps—but our users also get access to features such as feedback widgets and on-site surveys, aka those small pop-ups that ask website visitors questions about the user experience (you might have encountered one while reading this page).

 All of these features allow our users to get a much better understanding of their customers, in one centralized place.
 This is golden information for PMs, who can then use it to inform their product strategies.

 The role of PM is increasingly crucial, and if you’ve made it this far you probably know quite a lot about it already!
 Remember that, as a PM, your first objective is to understand your company's unique customer base.
 Once you've done that, you can begin to build a product strategy that coincides with the vision of your business and a product roadmap that will help you achieve your goals.

 From there, your success in a product management role will depend on your ability to work with cross-functional teams, prioritize product features, and keep your team motivated.